Pyongyang: Politics

 for everyday events in support of the city.
 This includes following local Party guidance as channeled through the Pyongyang Party Committee, the distribution of resources prioritised to Pyongyang, and providing support to KWP and internal security agency personnel and families.

 Administrative status and divisions

-P'yŏngyang is divided into 19 wards (ku- or guyŏk) (the city proper), 2 counties (kun or gun), and 1 neighborhood (dong).
+P'yŏngyang is divided into 19 districts (or wards) (ku- or guyŏk) (the city proper), 2 counties (kun or gun), and 1 neighborhood (dong).